Rise to Success: Career Highlights of Zach Edey

 June 30, 2024: Withdrawal from Team Canada

-On June 30, 2024, Zach Edey withdrew himself from consideration for Team Canada, opting instead to play for the Grizzlies in NBA Summer League.
+On June 30, 2024, Zach Edey withdrew himself from consideration for a roster spot with Team Canada, opting to play for the Grizzlies in the NBA Summer League.

-In 2024, Zach Edey was selected by the Memphis Grizzlies in the first round of the NBA draft.
-He is currently the tallest active NBA player.
+In 2024, Zach Edey repeated as Big Ten Player of the Year and consensus National Player of the Year.
+He was also selected by the Memphis Grizzlies in the first round of the 2024 NBA draft.

 April 5, 2025: Franchise Rookie Record